brian-watkins/elm-spec/runner/elm-spec-runner/README.md

 `--watch` -- Rerun the spec when files change in directories listed in the `source-directories` of your specs' elm.json file.

+`--parallel` -- Run scenarios in parallel, up to the number of CPU cores.
+This can lower spec suite run time for larger spec suites.

 `--endOnFailure` -- Stop the spec suite run on the first failure.

 `--css` -- Path to a CSS file to load in the browser, relative to the current directory.
 You may specify multiple css files.